-The Rocket League ranks system relates to gameplay made in the game's ranked/competitive mode.
-In this mode, players progress their way through the ranks after completing a placement round of ten matches that will place them in a starting rank.
-There are 23 different ranks, with Supersonic Legend being the highest and Unranked being the lowest.
-You will remain in the latter until you complete the placement rounds, and then you will work your way up and down the overall leaderboard (defined by your rank tier) as you play additional matches.
+The Rocket League ranking system relates to gameplay made in the game's ranked/competitive mode.
+Here, players progress their way through the ranks after completing a placement round of ten matches that will place them in a starting rank.
+Each of Rocket League's three most popular queues features a ranking system:

 All Rocket League Ranks From Best to Worst

-Yes, if you leave a ranked match in Rocket League before it is over, you will receive a five-minute matchmaking ban.
-If you do this twice in a single 12-hour period, you will then receive a ten-minute matchmaking ban.
-This is to disincentivize players from leaving ranked matches early, a practice that can really mess up the Rocket League ranking system.
+Also, if you leave a ranked game in Rocket League before it ends, you can't play another one for five minutes.
+If you leave early twice in 12 hours, you can't play for ten minutes.
+This is to stop players from leaving ranked games early, which can mess up the Rocket League ranking system.

 Rocket League Ranks: The Influence Of MMR And Ranked Disparity

 To combat smurfing and creating a fun and fair ranking atmosphere for everybody, Psyonix introduced Ranked Disparity a while ago.
 Basically, it's a system to balance Competitive Play – players need to be within a certain amount of ranks of one-another to queue up ranked.
 That's actually it... quite simple, right?
 However, if you want to dive deeper into the topic, check out our guide about Rank Disparity in Rocket League.

 MMR (Matchmaking rank) is one of the most important numerals in Rocket League.
 It determines the opponents that you will face off against in multiplayer – matches are played against players who are of a similar standing to you, with a combination of MMR and general ranked progression aiding you in your progress.
 Your MMR and rank may seem quite similar, yet so different... and that's kinda true.